 Vesting refers to your entitlement, at termination of employment, to the value of the contributions made to the plan.
-Contributions made by you into the RRSP are always 100% vested.
+Contributions made to the RRSP are always 100% vested.
 Company contributions made to the DPSP are vested after two (2) years of employment.